Champaign County Animal Control is located at the Animal Services Facility, 210 S. Art Bartell Road, Urbana, IL 61802.

 Low Cost Spay and Neuter Services

-Cats - CCHS offers spay/neuter surgeries for low-income cat owners by appointment on all Tuesdays and one Sunday per month.
+Cats - CCHS offers spay/neuter surgeries for low-income cat owners by appointment.
 The cost is $40.00 for a female and $30.00 for a male.
 This price includes sterilization, vaccinations (including Rabies), and flea treatment.
-A microchip is available for an additional $10 fee.
+A microchip is available for an additional $15 fee.
 To make an appointment, call CCHS at 217-344-7297 and ask for extension #11.
 Leave a message, and a member of our Medical staff will call you back.
 An appointment is required.

 Champaign County Animal Control also offers low-cost cat spay/neuter surgeries at the Animal Services Facility on Art Bartell Road, Urbana.
 Surgeries are performed on Fridays and one Sunday per month.
 Call 217-384-3798 for more information.